Recruiting Secrets to Stay AHEAD of the Competition

 Continue to learn how to be the master recruiting skills and be the broker to join in your market.
 If recruiting is a challenge for you, we can help.

-Join us today and take advantage of our special offer of 35% off with the promo code PLAN35 any pro membership.
-That’s 35% off everything you need to be in the right place at the right time when the agents you want are ready to make a move – including SEVEN HOURS of recruiting audio training which covers:
+Join us today and take advantage of our special offer of 40% off with the promo code 40OFF any 6-MONTH or ANNUAL membership.
+That’s 40% off everything you need to be in the right place at the right time when the agents you want are ready to make a move – including SEVEN HOURS of recruiting audio training which covers: